michsiec/covid19-predictive-analysis/README.md

 ### LSTM Model
-Long-Short Term Memory Network is a special case of recurrent neural network that is able to learn long-term dependencies, especially in sequence prediction problems, therefore it is well suited for forecasting tasks.
+**Long-Short Term Memory (LSTM)** Network is a special case of recurrent neural network that is able to learn long-term dependencies, especially in sequence prediction problems, therefore it is well suited for forecasting tasks.

-For simplification, univariate time series analysis has been performed, meaning that only daily deaths variable 'new.d' has been used to predict the future values.
+For simplification, univariate time series analysis has been performed, meaning that only daily deaths variable `new.d` has been used to predict the future values.

 In order to achieve better performance, it has been decided that the data should be normalised.
-Normalization is a process of rescaling the data from the original range so that all values are within the range of 0 and 1.
+**Normalization** is a process of rescaling the data from the original range so that all values are within the range of 0 and 1.
 Since neural networks tend to train better and faster on rescaled data, and it is possible in this case to estimate the minimum and maximum values in the available data, the daily deaths variable `new.d` has been normalized.

-Also, the data has been initially pre-processed using 'tf.Data' API for better performance and decreasing training time.
+Also, the data has been initially pre-processed using `tf.Data` API for better performance and decreasing training time.

 Model summary: